Azure/get-proxy-settings/Readme.md

 - Reading proxy settings from the `HTTP_PROXY` or `HTTPS_PROXY` node configuration
 - Retrieving the settings from the internet settings on Windows in the registry
 - Validating the connection and asking for credentials if needed
+- Note that it doesn't support every proxy system.
+If you are using electron it is recommended to use electron/chromium built in proxy support which is much more advanced.

 ## Install